Estimation and Testing of Forecast Rationality with Many Moments

 \section{Monte Carlo Simulations}

-We conduct simulation experiments to illustrate the finite sample properties of the suggested P-GMM estimation within the scope of EKT (2005), including linear dependence and nonlinear dependence between the forecast user's information set and the forecast error.
-For both simulation settings, we treat the constant instrument in the valid and relevant set $V_{G,t}$ defined in Section \ref{sec:selection}.
-Throughout the whole section, the identity matrix is employed as a weighting matrix in the GMM optimization since it does not require the estimation of any parameters, and the forecast horizon is limited to $h=1$.
-We explore the behaviour of the estimator of $\alpha$ and investigate the characteristics of the $J$-test statistics to empha-\\size the impact of the selection of instrumental variables.\looseness=-1
+We conduct simulation experiments to evaluate the finite sample properties of the proposed P-GMM estimation within the EKT (2005) framework, analyzing cases of both linear and nonlinear dependencies between the forecast user's information set and forecast error.
+For both scenarios, we treat the constant instrument as part of the valid and relevant set $V_{G,t}$ defined in Section \ref{sec:selection}.
+Throughout this section, we employ the identity matrix as the weighting matrix in the GMM optimization to avoid additional parameter estimation, with the forecast horizon set to $h=1$.
+We explore the behaviour of the estimator of $\alpha$ and investigate the characteristics of the $J$-test statistics to underscore the impact of instrum-\\ental variable selection on estimator performance.\looseness=-1

-\textbf{DGP 1: Linear Case} \ To capture large dimension in the underlying data, we in this simulation let the number of instruments $V_t$ be $d=30$.
-We then generate the random samples from the following data generating process (DGP)\looseness=-1 where $Y$ represents the dependent variable, $W_{1}$ and $W_2$ are two covariates, $U$ denotes the error term, and the parameters are set to be $\theta_0=1$, $\theta_1=0.4$, and $ \theta_2=0.4$.
-The parameters we choose here are strong enough for identification.
-The results in \cite{CL15} indicate that when we have a weak identification issue, P-GMM estimation is robust at choosing all valid instruments but will select more irrelevant instruments in the finite sample situation.
-When we increase the sample size, the probability of identifying irrelevant instruments will decrease significantly even in the weak identification case (see Table \ref{tab:tab2}).
-Because of this, for the estimation part of this simulation study, we only draw attention to the strong identification case.
-To highlight the effect of invalid instruments, the whole simulated instrument set needs to include a valid but irrelevant instrument vector $W_{v,t}$ and an invalid instrument vector $W_{inv,t}$.
+\textbf{DGP 1: Linear Case} \ To investigate the efficacy of the proposed P-GMM approach in a high-dimensional setting, we consider a scenario with $d=30$ instruments in $V_t$.
+We generate the random\\ samples from the following data generating process (DGP)\looseness=-1 where $Y_{t+1}$ represents the dependent variable, $W_{1,t}$ and $W_{2,t}$ are covariates, $U_t$ denotes the error term, and the parameter values are set to $\theta_0=1$, $\theta_1=0.5$ (strong identification) or 0.07 (weak identification), and $ \theta_2=0.4$, capturing a baseline configuration with significant contributions from each predictor.
+In this simulation, the goal is to differentiate the impact of valid, invalid, and irrelevant instruments on the estimation and the moment selection procedure.
+To achieve this, the simulated instrument set includes both a valid but irrelevant instrument vector $W_{v,t}$ and an invalid instrument vector $W_{inv,t}$.